Villavu/Simba/Doc/sphinx/whysimba.rst

 executes your program.
 It is an external component and does not play too well on Linux.
 Hopefully this will be improved upon soon.

+There are plans on supporting interpreter for alternative languages such as Python, these would largely resolve the current problems wit the PascalScript interpreter on Linux/Mac.

 Fast
 ~~~~